AVINASH05T/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

- INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-
+## EXPERIMENT :2
+ ## INTERFACING ANALOG INPUT SENSOR POT WITH ARDUINO
+## NAME :AVINASH T
+## ROLL NUMBER : 212223230026
+## DEPARTMENT : ARTIFICIAL INTELLIGENCE AND DATA SCIENCE

+## AIM**:
-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

 **COMPONENTS REQUIRED:**